-Digital escape rooms are a great learning and engaging activity to use with your middle school students.
-Below are four reasons I love using middle school digital escape rooms with my classes.
+Digital escape rooms in middle school are a great learning and engaging activity to use with your middle school students.
+Below are four reasons I love using digital escape rooms in middle school with my classes.

 1. Collaboration and Team Building